costajob/app-servers/README.md

 ### Node Cluster
-I used the cluster library included into Node's standard library.
+I used the cluster module included into Node's standard library.

 #### Bootstrap
 ```shell